mdeguzis/documents/patching/patching.md

 General tips on creating, applying, and working with patches.

-# Creation
+# Patching (set of files)

-Generally, it is always good to edit the original and new file in a clean directory, or preferabling, in a copy of the origianl source code.
+Generally, it is always good to edit the original and new file in a clean directory, or in a copy of the origianl source code.

 ```
 source-0.1.0    source-0.1.0.orig
 ```

-Now, edit your file in the source directory, NOT the .orig backup folder:
+Now, edit your file in the source directory, **NOT** the .orig backup folder:

 ```
 vim source-0.1.0/file1